 ¶13.
 Who among you is wise and understanding?
 Let him by good conduct show his works in the meekness of wisdom.

-14. If you have bitter envy and strife in your heart, do not rejoice victoriously and lie against the truth.
+14. If you have bitter envy and strife in your heart, do not glory in spite of it and, so, lie against the truth.

 15. This wisdom does not come down from above, but is earthly, sensual, demonic.